 All too often, we take search for granted.

-Enterprise search should search across all of your content, not just document titles.
+Enterprise search software should search across all of your content, not just document titles.
 It should come with knowledge of standard acronyms and synonyms, automatically including results that mention “Chief Executive Officer'' when you search for “CEO,” and results that mention “holiday calendar” when you search for “vacation calendar.”
 It should also understand that different parts of your search query are intended for different purposes; when you search for “board meeting slides,'' it should know to surface the slides not just because of what they contain, but what they are.

 Ranking algorithms should constantly learn from feedback.
-If you click on a search result low down the list, it should understand that the result probably should’ve been higher, while being careful not to overfit to this one data point (unlike with Google search, feedback signals here are much sparser and less reliable).
+If you click on a search result low down the list, it should understand that the result probably should’ve been ranked higher, while being careful not to overfit to this one data point (unlike with Google search, feedback signals here are much sparser and less reliable).
 In the not infrequent moments when you slip up, it should recognize and correct your typos, based on the language of your company.

 All of this should exist in one unified interface across all apps, with no manual tuning required, ready to go from Day 1.

 Typing in keywords and hoping for a match has been the dominant paradigm for search.
 But often, that’s not enough.
 Sometimes you might remember what a document talked about, but not how it was worded.
-Enterprise search should come with built-in semantic search, so you can look for information the way you remembered it—even if you replace “what’s the wifi password” with “where are the internet settings.”
+Enterprise search software should come with built-in semantic search, so you can look for information the way you remembered it—even if you replace “what’s the wifi password” with “where are the internet settings.”